Adriankhl/relativitization/README.md

 Note that the main class has an additional `Kt` after the file name in Kotlin convention.

-The default configuration can take up to 40% of the ram in your PC.
-If you think it is too much, open `./simulations/build.gradle.kts` and modify the line `applicationDefaultJvmArgs = listOf("-XX:MaxRAMPercentage=40")`.
+The default configuration can take up to 50% of the ram in your PC.
+If you think it is too little or too much, open `./simulations/build.gradle.kts` and modify the line `applicationDefaultJvmArgs = listOf("-XX:MaxRAMPercentage=50")`.

 There will be guides on how to use this framework for modeling.
 For now, you have to dig into the source code.